alaedine07/Medium_clone/README.md

-# Django-portfolio
+# Medium clone
-a portfolio app written in Django framework
+a clone to the blogging website medium project state: ongoing